 - William and Mary Language Arts Units

-Students who have been identified for gifted services in third and fourth grade math receive differentiated instruction from their classroom teachers with support from the Learning Resource Teacher.
+Students who have been identified for gifted services in third through fifth grade math receive differentiated instruction from their classroom teachers with support from the Learning Resource Teacher.
 Students are grouped with peers of similar academic needs for small group instruction.
-Enrichment curriculum has been developed to advance students’ content knowledge beyond minimal competency, expand conceptual understanding, cultivate and extend problem-solving abilities.
+Enrichment curriculum has been developed to advance students’ content knowledge beyond minimal competency, expand conceptual understanding, cultivate, and extend problem-solving abilities.
 The classroom teacher may use the following resources to address the needs of students who require instruction beyond the grade level curriculum:

 - Illustrative Math

 - Challenging Common Core Math Lessons from William and Mary University

 - Project M3 Mentoring Mathematical Minds

 - Project A3 Awesome Advanced Activities for Mentoring Mathematical Minds